-This incoterm is exactly same as CPT, except seller need to pay insurance also.
+This incoterm is exactly the same as CPT, except seller need to pay insurance.

 According to Sept 2019 amendment if not otherwise mentioned in the agreement the insurance clause should be Institute cargo clauses (A) instead of Institute cargo clauses(C).
 Clause (A) is a higher insurance coverage than clause (C).

 DAT: Delivered at Terminal (Named terminal at Port or Place of Destination)

 Delivery takes place once the goods unloaded at the terminal.Except import clearance cost carriage to terminal cost and all risk is to be paid by seller .Previously They used DEQ for a similar purpose.

 The September 2019 amendment